-Premiering in Copenhagen was the bold idea to safeguard future urban food supplies.
-BuzzBuilding, by Belathew Labs, aims to make Stockholm self-sufficient in protein by transforming the city’s traffic roundabouts into a series of insect farms and bee sanctuaries under their InsectCity project which embraces a number of infrastructural elements of the city as potential food production areas.
+Copenhagen marked the premiere of a bold idea to safeguard future urban food supplies.
+BuzzBuilding, by Belathew Labs, aims to make Stockholm self-sufficient in protein by transforming the city’s traffic roundabouts into a series of insect farms and bee sanctuaries under their InsectCity project which embraces a number of infrastructural elements of the city as potential food production areas: